OPS-E2E-PPE/VBA-Docs/api/Word.tablesofauthoritiescategories.md

 keywords: vbawd10.chm2422
 f1_keywords:
 - vbawd10.chm2422
-ms.prod: word
 ms.assetid: 344b9c42-01d1-805c-6af6-c8301e24b97e
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

 # TablesOfAuthoritiesCategories object (Word)

 A collection of **[TableOfAuthoritiesCategory](Word.TableOfAuthoritiesCategory.md)** objects that represent the table of authorities categories, such as Cases and Statutes.
 The **TablesOfAuthoritiesCategories** collection includes all 16 categories listed in the **Category** box on the **Table of Authorities** tab in the **Index and Tables** dialog box.

 ## Remarks

 Use the **TablesOfAuthoritiesCategories** property to return the **TablesOfAuthoritiesCategories** collection.
 The following example displays the names of the categories in the **TablesOfAuthoritiesCategories** collection.

 ```vb